philrz/super/docs/language/data-types.md

 {typeof:<foo=string>,count:1(uint64)}
 ```

-Here, the two versions of type "foo" were retained in the group-by results.
+Here, the two versions of type "foo" were retained in the aggregation results.

 In general, it is bad practice to define multiple versions of a single named type,
 though the SuperDB system and super data model accommodate such dynamic bindings.